clue1ess/xv6/README.md

 ## How to run

-Make sure : you have qemu and git installed.
+qemu and git is required to run this.
+Please install them before proceeding further.

 1. Clone this repository using